Supercheck LogoSupercheck

 • Status Colors — Customize colors for each status type

-• Custom Domain — Use your own domain (e.g., status.yourcompany.com)
+• Custom Domain — Use your own domain (e.g., status.example.net)

 • Subscriber Types — Enable/disable email, webhook, Slack subscriptions